oktadev/okta-blog/_source/_posts/2024-01-24-spring-boot-authorization.md

 ```
 Save the ID for later.

-In the dashboard, click the **Sign in** button.
+In the WHATABYTE client, click the **Sign in** button.
 The client will redirect you to the [Auth0 Universal Login](https://auth0.com/docs/authenticate/login/auth0-universal-login) page.
 Sign in with the user you just created.
 In the left menu, choose **Menu**, and the menu items will display.

-{% img blog/spring-boot-authorization/whatabyte-ui.png alt:"WHATABYTE Dashboard" width:"800" %}{: .center-image }
+{% img blog/spring-boot-authorization/whatabyte-ui.png alt:"WHATABYTE client" width:"800" %}{: .center-image }

 On the top right corner, click **Add Item**, and a pre-populated form will display.
 Click on **Save** and verify that the user request is authorized in the server.